New to the world of affiliate marketing? Do you know it’s something you want to do, but you need some guidance on how to get started?

 As an affiliate, you’ll want to make sure to add continuity affiliate revenue streams to your business.
 This is why I added this tip.
-Start early :).
+Get started early :).

 Tip #3: Focus On 1-2 Traffic Channels Max to Start

-Driving traffic, as you’ll soon learn, isn’t a walk in the park, especially for first-time affiliate marketers.
+As you’ll soon learn, driving traffic isn’t a walk in the park, especially for first-time affiliate marketers.
 It takes time to get adequate and then master a traffic source.

-As you know by now, my top two recommended traffic choices for beginners is Google and/or YouTube.
+As you know by now, my top two recommended traffic choices for beginners are Google and/or YouTube.
 Choose one and add the second when you’re ready so you don’t get overwhelmed.

 Google traffic is a beast to understand.
 YouTube is a smaller beast.
-If you’re comfortable on camera, YouTube is a perfect traffic choice for beginners.
+If you’re comfortable on camera, YouTube is a perfect traffic choice for beginners to get started.

 Affiliate marketing is one of the best online business models for beginners.
-Recall that you don’t need inventory, fancy equipment, or to even have a following!
+Recall that you don’t need an inventory, fancy equipment, or even have a following!

-Instead, you need an interest for your niche and the work ethic to produce money-making content that will last months or even years.
+Instead, it would help if you had an interest in your niche and the work ethic to produce money-making content that will last months or even years.

 As with all new things, affiliate marketing can be overwhelming to start, but you must get started.

 Even when you reach that level, you’ll find it hard to slow down!

-If you grasped this article’s 5-step guide, and continue to implement the steps, and continue refining your affiliate marketing strategies, you’ll be an affiliate marketing pro soon enough.
+If you grasped this article’s 5-step guide, implement the steps, and continue refining your affiliate marketing strategies, you’ll be an affiliate pro soon enough.